 The Partial TSF Offset field includes timing indications, as described in section 9.41.5.

-Upon reception of an NDP Paging Frame with matching P-ID field as defined in 9.41.5 NDP Paging Setup, the TWT STA takes an action indicated by the Action field as described in Table 8-191c (Action field).
+Upon reception of an NDP Paging Frame with matching P-ID field as defined in 9.41.5 NDP Paging Setup, the TWT STA that is an NDP Paging requester takes an action indicated by the Action field as described in Table 8-191c (Action field).

 The Minimum Sleep Duration field in the NDP Paging Request indicates in units of SIFS the minimum duration that STA will be in the sleep mode after receiving an NDP Paging with matching P-ID.